 Eat This!
 Tip: Start with simple swaps that feel natural to you.
 Trade the white bread for whole-grain or add some beans to tacos and stir-fry.
 And if you’re hungry between meals, reach for raw nuts.
 “Nuts are a great source of fiber and healthy fat, which can help fight inflammation in the body and also promote digestion,” Smith adds.

-Risk For Diabetes
+You Cut Your Risk For Diabetes

 Simple carbs are made of simple sugars, and eating too many can wreak havoc in your body in both the short and long term.
 The more of these quickly digested carbs you consume, the more insulin your pancreas produces, eventually leading to insulin resistance and possibly type 2 diabetes, according to Smith.